eBay/cors-filter/README.md

   </dependency>
 ```

-And, add filter configuration in web.xml as demonstrated in Quick Start section.
+On the server, add the filter configuration in web.xml as demonstrated in the Quick Start section.

 ### Configuring CORS Filter
 The minimal configuration required to use CORS Filter is: